w3c/IFT/IFT-Explainer.md

 It therefore required new server capabilities, in addition to client changes.

-Work on Range Request was discontinued because, despite [median byte reductions of 90% for large fonts](https://www.w3.org/TR/PFE-evaluation/#analysis-cjk),
+Work on Patch Subset was discontinued because, despite [median byte reductions of 90% for large fonts](https://www.w3.org/TR/PFE-evaluation/#analysis-cjk),

 - The dynamic subsetting severely impacted CDN **cache performance**
 - There was no subsetting of _design axes_, an unacceptable result with **variable fonts** becoming ubiquitous
 - Subsetting fonts with **complex interactions between glyphs** was challenging
-- Non-outline data was not subsetted, and can be significant (e.g. Color fonts)
 - Requiring an intelligent, dynamic server hindered widespread deployment
 - Very fine-grained subsetting [might be a privacy violation](https://www.w3.org/TR/2023/WD-IFT-20230530/#content-inference-from-character-set)